Taxation of international executives

 Normally, relief for foreign income tax suffered on any income is granted as a credit against the Irish income tax on the same income.
 A credit is only available under the following circumstances:

-Ireland has currently 72 tax treaties (of which 70 are in effect) with most major countries.
+Ireland has currently 73 tax treaties (all of which are in effect) with most major countries.

 An individual resident but not domiciled in Ireland is not allowed a credit for foreign tax to the extent that it is attributed pro rata to foreign income not remitted into Ireland.

 The only form of unilateral relief from double taxation given is by deducting the foreign tax from the relevant foreign income.
 Unilateral relief is given for foreign tax suffered on income not covered by a tax treaty and may, if the taxpayer elects, be taken instead of a tax credit available under a tax treaty.